Curriculum

 Study of the principles and tools applicable to the methodical construction and controlled evolution of complex software systems.
 Tools for all phases of the life cycle are presented; particular attention focuses on the design, testing, and maintenance phases.
 Attention to measurement models of the software process and product, which allow quantitative assessment of cost, reliability, and complexity of software systems.

-To learn more about the dual degree MBA + MIT program, please attend an upcoming information session or contact the VT-MIT team directly at vtmitadmissions@vt.edu or 703-538-8384.
+To learn more about the dual degree MBA + MIT programs, please attend an upcoming information session or contact the VT-MIT team directly at vtmitadmissions@vt.edu.